MozillaReality/fxr-cli/README.md

 # `fxr` – CLI tool for Firefox Reality

-A command-line tool for installing and automating the [Firefox Reality](https://github.com/MozillaReality/FirefoxReality) virtual-reality browser.
+A command-line tool for installing and automating the [Firefox Reality][firefox-reality] virtual-reality browser.

 ## Usage